Studio Art Major

 "With small class environments taught by a dedicated and diverse faculty comprised of distinguished artists, the studio art program offers dynamic and meaningful learning opportunities"

 As a studio art major you will have many opportunities available to you including gallery exhibitions in the Department's Colburn Gallery or in galleries situated throughout the University's many public spaces.
 The Department supports a variety of faculty-sponsored and independent internship opportunities including partial funding support for select student internships at national and international sites.
-Through the Mollie Ruprecht Fund for Visual Art the Department hosts visiting artists who lecture and exhibit their artwork while interacting directly with students through roundtable and individual critique activities.
+Through the Mollie Ruprecht Fund for the Visual Arts the Department hosts visiting artists who lecture and exhibit their artwork while interacting directly with students through roundtable and individual critique activities.

-In addition to the world renownd Faculty in Studio arts we have the pleasure of being able to bring in guest artists and lecturers through the gracious gift of the Mollie Ruprecht Fund for Visual Art who not only lecture and show their own work but work one on one with students through individual critiques to further students education and vision.
+In addition to the world renownd Faculty in Studio arts we have the pleasure of being able to bring in guest artists and lecturers through the gracious gift of the Mollie Ruprecht Fund for the Visual Arts who not only lecture and show their own work but work one on one with students through individual critiques to further students education and vision.

 The studio areas are that support students taking courses in studio art are top quality and are largely available 24 hours a day.
 The studio areas that support studio art courses include